ryohei-1051/docker-labs-portfolio/README.md

 ## Goals of This Repository

-This repository is not only a course archive.
-It is intended to show:
+This repository is intended to show:

 - hands-on Docker administration
 - container lifecycle knowledge